 Travel Safety Resources

 Each travel situation has its perils, but all can be easily avoided with a bit of precaution.

-Bike safety is an important consideration in Amsterdam, a city where pedestrians, cyclists and motorists share the streets, and where tourists are eager to cruise around like the locals on an iron horse.
+Bike safety is an important consideration in Amsterdam, a city where pedestrians, cyclists, and motorists share the streets, and where tourists are eager to cruise around like the locals on an iron horse.
 It's entirely possible for visitors to tour Amsterdam by bike with the proper precautions; brush up on the rules of the road first, and learn what these common Dutch street signs and signals mean before you encounter them on the city streets.

 One activity that definitely isn't recommended is trying to take a swim in Amsterdam's canals, save for the few times a year that authorized canal swims are held.
 While the practice isn't necessarily dangerous (the city's made some strides in limiting the amount of waste expelled into the canals), it is illegal.

 While the Netherlands is generally a safe country, visitors who would like to receive travel alerts can sign up for travel safety advice from the U.S. Consulate, which will alert them to any situations that warrant additional caution.
 While some of the alerts border on the excessive (such as the annual fireworks warnings for New Year's Eve), this is one way to avoid getting caught in the thick of a scheduled protest.

 Edited by Kristen de Joseph.